Prepaid cards

 Prepaid card need-to-knows

-If you think a prepaid travel card is right for you, here are our key need-to-knows to consider before getting one.
+If you think a prepaid card is right for your wallet, here are our key need-to-knows to consider before getting one.

 • Money on prepaid cards is classed as 'electronic money', and all prepaid card providers are required to hold your cash in a bank account ringfenced from their own operating cash.